BeamMW/docs-gitbook/dev/confidential-assets/using-confidential-assets/README.md

 ### Asset Owner

 `Asset Owner` is the person (wallet) who registered the asset.
-The asset owner owns the private key used for signing asset `issue/consume/unreg` operations.&#x20;
+The asset owner owns the private key used for signing asset `issue/consume/unreg` operations.

 ### Asset ID